-A subsidiary is an entity (including a structured entity) that is controlled by the Company.
+A subsidiary is an entity that is controlled by the Company.

 Under the equity method, an investment in a subsidiary is initially recognized at cost and adjusted thereafter to recognize the Company's share of the profit or loss and other comprehensive income of the subsidiary.
 The Company also recognizes the changes in the Company's share of equity of subsidiaries attributable to the Company.